JuliaComputing/PlotlyLight.jl/docs/src/settings.md

 PlotlyLight.settings.config::EasyConfig.Config  # default `config` for all plots PlotlyLight.settings.reuse_preview::Bool        # In the REPL, open plots in same page (true, the default) or different pages.
 PlotlyLight.settings.style::Dict{String,String} # CSS styles for the plot <div>
+PlotlyLight.settings.inject_head::Cobweb.Node   # Code to inject at the bottom the <head>
 ```

 Check out e.g. `PlotlyLight.Settings().src` to examine default values.